ipid/ipid-util/README.md

 The project contains Tupling, a non-nullable, type-safe tuple library for Java.
 Though projects like [commons-lang3](http://commons.apache.org/proper/commons-lang/), [javatuples](https://www.javatuples.org/) have already provided similar tuple libraries, they did not provide features like:

+- Support up to 26 tuples
+  - Can't be more because there are too few letters in English
 - Null checking
 - Tuple concatenation
 - Public final field for elements
+- Shortened member accessing codes

 When using **javatuples**, you'll have to write something like: